aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/chart/_index.md

 ```

 Represents the elevation of the 3-D chart view, in degrees.

+**Remarks**

 The chart elevation is the height at which you view the chart, in degrees.
 The default is 15 for most chart types.
 The value of this property must be between -90 and 90, except for 3-D bar charts, where it must be between 0 and 44.

 **Returns:**
 int